 It could be a word, a feeling, an image, a song.
 Or silence.
 Or something could come to you over time.
 I invite you to stay open, to hope and trust.

 Know that I and the countless women who came before you are with you.
-If you choose to invite us in.
-To support you – for your highest good, that of those around you and the collective.
+If you choose to invite us in to walk alongside you.